Gina Torres: Early life, family and education

 Torres was born in New York to Catholic Cuban immigrants in The Bronx.
 Her father worked as a typesetter for La Prensa and the New York Daily News.
 Torres speaks fluent Spanish.

 Torres is a mezzo-soprano.
 She began singing at an early age and attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City.
-She trained in opera and jazz and performed in a gospel choir.
-Torres applied and was accepted to several colleges but could not afford to attend.
-She chose instead to pursue a career as an actress.

 Career

 In 2001, Torres won the ALMA Award for Outstanding Lead Actress in a Syndicated Drama Series for her role in Cleopatra 2525.
-She starred as Zoë Washburne in Fox's short-lived Firefly series, which lasted only one season, in 2002.
+She starred as Zoë Washburne in Fox's Firefly series, which lasted only one season, in 2002.

 In 2004, Torres appeared in seven episodes of the third season on 24 as Julia Milliken, a woman who has an affair with the White House Chief of Staff and becomes involved in a presidential scandal.
 In 2005, she was tapped for the pilot episode of Soccer Moms.
 In that same year, Torres was nominated for the International Press Academy's Golden Satellite Award for Best Performance by an Actress in a Supporting Role in a Series, Drama, for her role as Jasmine in Angel.
 Her film appearances have included the science fiction films The Matrix Reloaded and The Matrix Revolutions (both 2003), the drama film Jam (2006), the romantic comedy film I Think I Love My Wife (2007), the independent drama film South of Pico (2007), and the drama film Selah and the Spades (2019).

-Throughout her acting career, Torres has appeared in supporting roles in numerous television series, including Hercules: The Legendary Journeys, Xena: Warrior Princess, Cleopatra 2525, Alias, Angel, 24, The Shield, Gossip Girl, The Vampire Diaries, Hannibal, Revenge, and Westworld.
+Throughout her acting career, Torres has appeared in supporting roles in numerous television series, including Hercules: The Legendary Journeys, Xena: Warrior Princess, Alias, Angel, 24, The Shield, Gossip Girl, The Vampire Diaries, Hannibal, Revenge, and Westworld.

 In 2005, she voiced the character of Vixen in numerous episodes of the animated series Justice League Unlimited and replaced the voice-over of Jada Pinkett Smith's character Niobe in The Matrix Online.
 She also reprised her Firefly role as Zoe in the film Serenity (2005).